martinberlin/Remora/README.md

 UDP commands can be sent from Orca using the ;COMMAND Minimum brightness value will be 0 and maximum 99 and the instructions will be kept as short as possible.

+## Sending animations to multiple LED Stripes

+Change directory to extras.
+Run:   **nodejs udproxy.js** Configure your Id and IP combinations in ip-config.json ( Ex {"1" : "192.168.0.2"} )

+ From Orca: Prepend your animations using this one character to lookup the IP Ex.  ;**1**52  Will lookup IP with id 1 and redirect the rest of the message (52) to 192.168.0.2 This will enable to run multiple ID stripes using a single IP address as a central point.

 ## Commands